Teaching Languages in Northern Ireland

 Queen's University Belfast offers full-time and part-time courses in Diploma and MSc TESOL over 1 to 3 years.
 These courses are aimed at those who intend to pursue a career in English Language Teaching (ELT) and teachers who wish to extend and develop their knowledge of teaching English language learners.

-For more information visit the School of SSESW website here.
+For more information visit the Queen's Course Finder here.

 Ulster University also offers courses in Diploma and MA TESOL over 1 to 3 years, based at the Coleraine Campus of the university.
 The Masters programme includes a 6 week teaching placement in a primary or post-primary school in Hungary.